Understand The Magic of ‘Habit’

 Why Marketers Must Focus on Habit Formation

 The idea of applying the neuroscience of habit to is to increase the stickiness factor for a given product or brand through a certain variable reward.
-This variable reward should entice a craving for people to never leave the habit loop.
+This variable reward should entice a craving for people never to leave the habit loop.

 Consider Slack as an example.
 Nir Eyal believes that Slack’s enterprise app is truly habit-forming.
-The app facilitates users at every step to automatically and easily take actions quickly, without putting much thought on app usage.
+The app facilitates users at every step to automatically and easily take action quickly without putting much thought into app usage.
 It is all so easy and convenient that it has become a conscious habit for employees to communicate with each other on Slack.
 People don’t email each other if they have to casually inform or talk.
 They Slack.
 To read on how Slack wins at habit formation, read this full post.
 It is because of the ‘ease of usage’ and the whole experience that Slack offers that people keep coming back to using this as their preferred internal communication tool.

-It is simply bewildering to know that there is a whole branch of science dedicated to understanding how habits form inside the brain, how can this process be altered to create certain desired habits, and how can those habits be promoted?
+It is simply bewildering to know that there is a whole branch of science dedicated to understanding how habits form inside the brain, how this process can be altered to create certain desired habits, and how those habits can be promoted.

 8 Proven Neuroscience Hacks in Habit Formation

-Neuroscience hacks that have been time and again used by marketers, are excellent cheat sheets for marketers.
+Neuroscience hacks that have been time and again used by marketers are excellent cheat sheets for marketers.
 Let’s read about some of them and how they can be used in habit formation.

 The Intrigue/Curiosity of Reward Schedule